 Horse owners and vets face difficult decisions everyday.
 Vet Roger Lee lists the toughest choices an owner will ever have to make and shares his advice to simplify the dilemmas

-1. When is the right time to put an old horse to sleep?
+1. When is the right time to put an old horse down?

 This has to be one of the hardest decisions that owners face because horses and ponies become members of the family.
 Nonetheless, part of our responsibility as owners is to know when a horse’s quality of life has deteriorated to the stage where daily life is too much of a struggle.